AmericanSolutions/company-www/README.md

 ## Developing
 ### Built With
 HTML/SCSS/JS

+#### Styles CSS/SASS
+All style sheets are built from the `gulpgile.js` task 'sass' which preprocess sass in the `/public/assets/sass` directory and write them to the `css/` directory.
+Any filenames in the `css/`.
+When running the dev server locally from `npm start` the Gulp & BrowserSync modules automatically process and reload the browser when `.scss` files are changed.

 ### Prerequisites
 Node.js version 4 or higher is required.
 It is recommended that you install NVM and run the command `nvm use` from the project root to apply the project `.nvmrc` to your env.